twitter/dodo/README.md

 ### <a name="clean-up" href="#clean-up">Clean Up</a>

 The Dodo script maintains some state in $HOME/.dodo.
-This state is maintained when working in `remote`-mode.
+This state is maintained when working in `remote` mode.
 These are:

 ```
 $ ~/.dodo/build